Club Atlético Porteño: The football years (1907–31)

+Porteño was relegated in 1928, and the club disaffiliated from AFA in 1931.

 The rise of rugby

 Although the football team was disbanded, Porteño kept other sports active, such as rugby union, which is currently practised at the club facilities located in San Vicente.
 The reason why Porteño went off football was that the club wanted to keep as amateur, and rugby union is not a professional sport in Argentina.

 Porteño affiliated to Unión de Rugby del Río de la Plata in 1932.
 The team debuted that season in the third division, finishing 6th.
 In 1935 Porteño promoted to the second division and in 1939 the team won the first division championship organized by the Federación Católica Argentina de Rugby.

 In 1944 the Government of the City of Buenos Aires notified Porteño it had to leave its lands in Palermo, which were finally expropriated in 1945.

 In 1951 Porteño won the long-awaited promotion to Primera División, but the team remained there just one season so the following year was relegated after losing its match at the hands of Estudiantes de Paraná.

 After playing in different fields, the club finally could acquire a land located in Magallanes and Pardo streets of San Vicente in 1971.
 Porteño still has its facilities there.
 The same year the club formed its first women's field hockey team, which has been developing as years went by.